This is article 5 of 5 in the Fincentive founding series. Start from the beginning →

 That information sits largely unused beyond confirming the payment itself.

-Pensioners have no easy or effective means to do this yet.
+Consider what else it enables.
+Income verification is the most overlooked example.
+Most working-age people under fifty can verify their income digitally, through payroll systems or Open Banking on a smartphone.
+Members in payment have no easy or effective means to do this yet.
 They send a PDF.
 Or a paper payslip.
-Documents that are slow to process and — given the vulnerabilities of the population holding them — susceptible to a level of risk that a digital verification pathway simply isn’t.
+Documents that are slow to process and, given the vulnerabilities of the population holding them, susceptible to a level of risk that a digital verification pathway is not.

 The cost of the status quo

-From 7 April 2026, a second-class stamp will cost £1.25.
+From 7 April 2026, a second-class stamp costs £1.25.

 Data as a strategic asset